Fourth Trimester Health

 Brainstorming a Use Case

-We had free rein to determine the focus of the product.
+We had free rein to determine the product's focus.
 During initial brainstorming sessions, a suggestion arose to focus on outpatient care.
 However, this was still a vast problem space.

-There was a clear care gap and a clear potential for a meaningful tech intervention.
+There was a clear care gap between pregnancy and the postpartum period, along with ample potential for a meaningful tech intervention.

-A need for health monitoring.
-80%– this is the amount of pregnancy-related deaths that are preventable.
-A system that could actively detect and prevent serious health complications would be a game-changer.
+2. A need for health monitoring.
+80%—this is the amount of pregnancy-related deaths that are preventable.
+A system that could proactively detect serious health complications before they escalate would be a game-changer.**

-Existing solutions are limited.
-Current wearables for health, such as the Apple Watch and Oura ring, are limited in scope and are not specifically calibrated for the postpartum period.
-They don’t collect critical biometrics, such as blood pressure, which are linked to many health complications that arise during this time.
+3. Clear market opportunity exposed by the limits of existing solutions.
+Current health wearables, such as the Apple Watch and Oura ring, are limited in scope and lack functionality appropriate for the postpartum period.
+Specifically, they do not monitor for blood pressure, a biometric that heavily correlates with many of the health complications that arise during this period.

 Presenting Our Vision